smallbasic/smallbasic.github.io/_build/pages/course_gtl.markdown

 ### Graphic commands {#graphicCommands}

-Before starting commands graphic graphics grid looks at the end of the chapter, to put points on the screen.
+Refer to the graphics grid at the end of the chapter for addressing positions on the screen.

 `PSET`
 : Draw a dot on the screen.

-`PSET ( X, Y), color`
+`PSET (X, Y), color`
 : Draw a point on the screen coordinates (x, y) and the desired color.

 **EX8.BAS**